 Revocable living trusts have several advantages over a last will and testament.
 They allow the assets inside the trust to pass to the named beneficiaries without the need for the expense and time delays of probate.
 The trust document will remain private, as opposed to a last will and testament which will be public.
-Further, a trust gives you much control over distribution of the assets upon your death.
+Further, a trust gives you much control over

 A revocable living trust will not, however, shield your assets from creditors.
 Assets within the trust will still be considered your personal assets for creditor and tax purposes.
 A living trust allows you much flexibility to use the funds during your lifetime, but it may not be the right trust for you if you have concerns about creditors or potential federal or state estate taxes.